tdongsi/SqlTests/octopress/source/_posts/2016-09-04-tutorial-estimation-theory.markdown

 #### Contribution 2: Hybrid estimator, pick one

-N: number of features.
+* N: number of features.
-m: feature length: max number of observations per feature.
+* m: feature length: max number of observations per feature.

+Then, the compuational costs of the two estimators are

-MSCKF: O(N) and O(m^3).
+* MSCKF: O(N) and O(m^3).
-EKF-SLAM: O(N^3) and O(m).
+* EKF-SLAM: O(N^3) and O(m).

 MSCKF is faster because of general distribution of features: because of feature detection algorithms, majority of features are detected close to the camera, where it will goes out of the FOV quickly (large N, small m).
-Cheddar Gorge data: many features are close to the car/camera, while a few are really far away.
+For example, in Cheddar Gorge data, many features are close to the car/camera, while a few are really far away.

 Depending on the length of feature tracks in current environment, use one.
 Given “many” measurements, nothing is gained by initializing features  observed fewer than m times.